yashasvithanai/Data-Driven-Pricing-Decision/README.md

 ### Demand Model 1

-The following causal regression model records price elasticity i.e. the effect of price on expected demand when a product is not featured.
+The following causal regression model records price elasticity i.e. the effect of price on expected demand.
+We will use this to generate optimal price from the demand model when the product is not featured.

 `Lm1 <- lm(log(units)~ price + isFeature, data = minuteMaidData64)`